North Carolina Slip and Fall Attorney

 Premises liability cases also require establishing what type of visitor the injured party was according to North Carolina law.
 These visitors could include:

 In general, invitees are owed the highest duty of care, while trespassers are owed the lowest.
-Our legal team can investigate your case and explain if you have a viable slip and fall lawsuit and against whom.
+At Stewart Law Offices, our legal team, including Christian Gerencir, a licensed member of the North Carolina State Bar with more than 8 years of experience in handling personal injury cases, can investigate your case and explain if you have a viable slip and fall lawsuit and against whom.

 What Type of Compensation is Available